Powerlearnproject/se-day1-assignment-pricechuphi/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

+- Rapid Advancement of Technology
+Strategy: Software engineers should leverage tech trends in software product development to have a cutting edge over competitors.

+- Growing Customer Demands
+Strategy: Software engineers must work toward understanding underlying business concepts and introduce required features to satisfy the needs of the consumer.

+-Software engineering is time-consuming
+Strategy: The engineers should train themselves thoroughly on proper time management so as to avoid late completion of projects.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+ - Unit Testing: Testing individual components or modules of software.
+Main objective of unit testing is to isolate each component of the software and then perform tests to illustrate that every individual component is accurately meeting the requirements and delivering the expected output.

+ - Integration Testing: Testing interactions between different components or subsystems.
+Main objective of integration testing is to verify whether individual modules, when combined (integrated), work correctly or not as a group.

+ - System Testing: Testing the entire software system as a whole.
+Main objective of this level of testing is to make sure that the software/product meets specified requirements and runs as smoothly as possible in its operating environment.

+ - Acceptance Testing: Testing the software against user requirements to ensure it meets user needs.
+Main objective of acceptance testing is to evaluate whether the software complies with the end-user requirements and whether it is ready for deployment.

 #Part 2: Introduction to AI and Prompt Engineering